johnbrumley/desma158/syllabus.md

 > - Project 1: 20%
 > - Project 2: 30%
 > - Project 3: 30%
-> - Participation / Attendance : 20%
+> - Participation / Attendance / Homework : 20%
 > - Extra Credit !✨%

 ### Evaluation

 Approach each project with your own level of skill and comfort in mind.
 You should work to expand your technical skills, but also lean into your strengths.
-If you’re good at drawing, use a bunch of 2D drawings!
+If you’re good at drawing, use a bunch of 2D drawings -- even if the world is 3D!
 If you’re into photography, use photocollage to build your game world!

 Creative projects and proposals are graded based on these parameters: